ahouhpuc/ahouhpuc.github.io/practices.markdown

   title: Stade Charlety
 ---

 Practices are open to all players in September and October.
-We encourage anyone who wants to join the club to try out a few practices to get an idea of the club and meet some of the players.
+Anyone and everyone is encouraged to come along to get to know us, both players and club alike, and why not join us in the new season!

-During the rest of the year, practices are restricted to team members only.
-If you want to join the club during year, send us an email and we'll see which practice fits best.
+During the rest of the year however practices are restricted to team members only.
+If you want to join then, do send us an email and we’ll see which practice fits you best.

 ## When?